-Sausage Bread is a great choice for a fabulous make-ahead Christmas Morning Breakfast or brunch or Mother’s or Father’s Day.
-Also, this versatile, delicious, and easy to make bread is also delicious served as an appetizer with marinara sauce or even as a light entrée with a salad.
-Yum!
-Read on to find out how to make this quick treat!
+Sausage cheese bread is a great choice for a fabulous make-ahead Christmas morning breakfast or brunch or for Mother’s or Father’s Day.
+Also, this versatile, tasty, and easy to make bread is delicious served as an appetizer with marinara sauce or even as a light entrée with a salad.
+Read on to find out how to make this quick three-ingredient treat!

-My two children and their spouses joined my husband and me down at our river cabin, and we spent the weekend jet skiing and just relaxing.
+My two children and their spouses joined me and my husband at our river cabin several weeks ago, and we spent the weekend jet skiing and just relaxing.
 One of the reasons I was able to relax was I did most of the food prep ahead of time so I wouldn’t be stuck in the kitchen while everyone else was down at the dock, or out on the river.

-One of my favorite make-ahead breakfast menus for when we have company is Sausage Bread, Caramel Soaked French Toast, and Summer Fruit Salad with Orange Syrup.
-In fact, I had this same menu at a brunch for 20 we hosted for out-of-town company and family that came to help my husband and me celebrate our recent marriage.
+One of my favorite make-ahead breakfast menus when we have company, is sausage cheese bread, Caramel Soaked French Toast, and Summer Fruit Salad with Orange Syrup.
+In fact, I had this same menu at a brunch for 20 we hosted for out-of-town company and family that came to help me and my husband celebrate our recent marriage.
 And, it has been my go-to-make-ahead Christmas Day Breakfast menu for more years than I can count.
 On Christmas, I usually serve Old Fashioned Southern Ambrosia instead of the summer fruit salad.

-To start, preheat your oven to 350 degrees F. Then open the can of dough and find the seam.
+To make the bread, preheat the oven to 350 degrees F. Then open the can of dough and find the seam.
 Once you have the seam, carefully unroll the dough on a cookie sheet lined with parchment paper.
 You should have a rectangle.

-Sprinkle 2 cups of shredded mozzarella cheese evenly on the dough and then the cooked, drained and crumbled sausage. ( To make this a make-ahead dish, I cooked my sausage and crumbled it the day before we went down to the river.
+Sprinkle 2 cups of shredded mozzarella cheese evenly on the dough and then top that with cooked, drained and crumbled sausage. ( To make this a make-ahead dish, I cooked my sausage and crumbled it the day before we went down to the river.)

 Pop it in a 350-degree oven for about 30 minutes.

-Once done, let it sit for about 5 minutes if you can get your family to wait that long, and slice it into about 1-1 1/2 inch slices.
+Once the sausage cheese bread is done, let it sit for about 5 minutes if you can get your family to wait that long, and slice it into about 1-1 1/2 inch slices.